-This course is designed for students to learn and participate in skills and activities used for paddle and racquet games.
-Students will begin by learning the basic skills needed to strike an object using paddles and racquets.
-As the students become more skilled, they will begin incorporating the skills and strategies into team play to accomplish goals set by themselves and the teacher at the beginning of the course.
+Designed for students to learn and participate in skills and activities used for paddle and racquet games.
+Students begin by learning the basic skills needed to strike an object using paddles and racquets.
+As the students become more skilled, they begin incorporating the skills and strategies into team play to accomplish goals set by themselves and the teacher at the beginning of the course.
 The skills learned in this course are skills that can be incorporated in activities throughout their lifetime.
-Games such as tennis, racquetball, badminton, pickleball, and table tennis are all games that require the skills and strategies that will be taught throughout this course.
+Games such as tennis, racquetball, badminton, pickleball, and table tennis are all games that require the skills and strategies that are taught throughout this course.